-D.2.4 Conditions of cover for changes to your journey once you have left
+D.2.6 Conditions of cover for changes to your journey once you have left

-The following conditions apply to all claims under this section.

-- The unexpected event must directly affect you or a relevant person - From any claim we pay you, we'll subtract all refunds (including taxes) and credits you can receive from third parties - You must either send us proof of any refunds or credits you can get, or prove you can't get refunds or credits - If you didn't have a way of getting home when the unexpected event happened, we'll subtract the price to get you home.
-The price will be for the original method of transport you used for your journey

-For claims involving a relevant person, the following conditions also apply.

-- In claims that have arisen because of an unexpected event involving a relevant person's circumstances, we only accept the following unexpected events. - The relevant person being admitted to a public or private hospital for inpatient care as part of non-elective treatment - A doctor recommending the relevant person be admitted to a public or private hospital for inpatient care as part of non-elective treatment - The relevant person being admitted to end-stage palliative care - A doctor recommending the relevant person be admitted to end-stage palliative care - The relevant person being diagnosed with a terminal condition - The relevant person being diagnosed with a condition that needs radiotherapy or chemotherapy - The relevant person also must not have lived in an aged care facility, or need similar home care assistance, before the date your insurance starts
+\checkmark The following conditions apply to all claims under this section The unexpected event must directly affect you or a relevant person; From any claim we pay you, we'll subtract all refunds (including taxes) and credits you can receive from third parties; You must either send us proof of any refunds or credits you can get, or prove you can't get refunds or credits; and If you didn't have a way of getting home when the unexpected event happened, we'll subtract the price to get you home.
+The price will be for the original method of transport you used for your journey.
+If the claim involves a unexpected event , the following conditions also apply: in claims that are because of a relevant person's circumstances, we only accept the following unexpected events; the relevant person being admitted to a public or private hospital, or hospital wing of a nursing home, for inpatient care as part of non-elective treatment; a doctor recommending the relevant person be admitted to a public or private hospital, or hospital wing of a nursing home, for inpatient care as part of non-elective treatment; the relevant person being admitted to end-stage palliative care; - a doctor recommending the relevant person be admitted to end-stage palliative care; the relevant person being diagnosed with a terminal condition; and/or the relevant person being diagnosed with condition that needs radiotherapy or chemotherapy. • the relevant person also must not have lived in a rest home, or need equivalent home care assistance, before the date your insurance started .

-D.2.5 Other losses we won't cover if you need to change your plans after you've left
+D.2.7 Other losses we won't cover if you need to change your plans after you've left